nb/code-retreat-skeleton-js/README.md

 This primer uses [Mocha](http://visionmedia.github.io/mocha/).
 The project website has good and consice documentation about how it works.

-Asserts are done via the [better-assert](https://github.com/visionmedia/better-assert) library, which is very straight-forward, just pass a boolean value.
+Asserts are done via the [chai assert library](http://chaijs.com/api/assert/) library.

 The game of life code is short enough so that it’s fine if we write both the code and the tests in the same file.